stellarxoxo/nobodywillreadthis/API-Documentation.md

 -- The # gets the length of a list
 ```

-If you would like to see everything in the 'GAME' variable, go [here]().
+If you would like to see everything in the 'GAME' variable, go [here]](https://github.com/stellarxoxo/globed-docs/blob/main/game.md).
 Otherwise, here is a list of common parameters.

 ## Common Parameters